-- Tax relief is in the form of a deferral of taxe sand requires an application to be completed and sent to their local municipality for processing. - The amount eligible for deferral is the portion of any increase greater than or equal to \$500 annually. - o Eligibility is as set out in by-law 4087 which is summarized below
+- o Taxes for 2024 will be in comparison to the 2023 annualized taxes - Tax relief is in the form of a deferral of taxes and requires an application to be completed and sent to their local municipality for processing. - The amount eligible for deferral is the portion of any increase greater than or equal to \$500 annually. - Eligibility is as set out in by-law 4087 which is summarized below